decred/dcrdocs/docs/getting-started/dcrd-and-dcrwallet-cli-arguments.md

 ## `dcrd`

-??? info "Click to expand full list of `dcrd` arguments"
+??? info "Click to expand full list of `dcrd` CLI arguments"
     Argument                          |Description
     ----------------------------------|-------------
     `-A` or `--appdata=`              | Path to application home directory (default: `~/.dcrd`)